Arsh-ml/Fan-control-with-AI/README.md

 2) GND of Arduino -> GND of Relay.
 3) Pin 8 of Arduin0 -> IN4 of Relay (or any other input according to your relay module channels, mine was at channel 4).

+***NOTE: THIS WILL ONLY TURN THE RELAY ON AND OFF BASED ON THE DETECTION OF FACE.
+FOR SAFETY PURPOSE I AM NOT TELLING HOW TO CONNECT RELAY TO LIVE WIRES IF YOU WANT TO DO CHECK OUT SOME ONLINE ARTICLES/VIDEOS***

 ### HOW TO RUN ###
 1) Firstly make the connections and upload 'fan_control.ino' to arduino
 2) Run the 'fan_control_detection.py' (Dependencies can be found below...